-- 2. Future amounts payable to Novogen upon the achievement of certain milestones are as follows: - i) \$1,000,000 on the date an investigational new drug application ("IND") for the licensed product goes into effect or the equivalent approval of a government agency is obtained in another country.
-If this event does not occur before March 31, 2008 then this amount will be due on this date.
-The amount of \$1,000,000 was paid to Novogen on March 31, 2008 under the terms of this agreement; - ii) \$2,000,000 on the date of enrollment of the first clinical trial subject in a Phase II clinical trial of the licensed product.
-If this event does not occur before June 30, 2009, then this amount will be due on this date.
-The amount of \$2,000,000 was paid to Novogen on June 30, 2009 under the terms of this agreement; - iii) \$3,000,000 on the date of enrollment of the first clinical trial subject in a Phase III clinical trial of the licensed product.
-If this event does not occur before December 31, 2011, then this amount will be due on this date; and - iv) \$8,000,000 on the date of first receipt of a NDA for the licensed product from the FDA or equivalent approval from a government agency in another country.
-If this event does not occur before December 31, 2013, then this amount will be due on this date. - 3.
-MEPL must pay Novogen royalties of 5.0% of all net sales and 25% of commercialization income for the term of the license.
+2. Future amounts payable to Novogen upon the achievement of certain milestones are as follows:

+- i) \$1,000,000 on the date an IND for the licensed product goes into effect or the equivalent approval of a government agency is obtained in another country.
+If this event does not occur before December 31, 2011 then this amount will be due on this date; - ii) \$2,000,000 on the date of enrollment of the first clinical trial subject in a Phase II clinical trial of the licensed product.
+If this event does not occur before December 31, 2012, then this amount will be due on this date; - iii) \$3,000,000 on the date of enrollment of the first clinical trial subject in a Phase III clinical trial of the licensed product.
+If this event does not occur before December 31, 2014, then this amount will be due on this date; and - iv) \$8,000,000 on the date of first receipt of a NDA for the licensed product from the FDA or equivalent approval from a government agency in another country.
+If this event does not occur before December 31, 2017, then this amount will be due on this date.

+3. MEPL must pay Novogen royalties of 5.0% of all net sales and 25% of commercialization income for the term of the license.